top of page

 The Fresnel Region: An In-Depth Exploration

 The Fresnel region, often referred to as the near field, is a critical area in the study of electromagnetic radiation, particularly in the context of antennas and wave propagation.
 This region is characterized by the fact that the radiation field pattern or shape is still in the process of formation, which means that the characteristics of the electromagnetic waves are not yet fully developed.
 The complexity of this region arises from the interaction of the emitted waves and the environment, leading to a variety of phenomena that can influence the overall performance of the radiating system.
 One important aspect of the Fresnel region is its relationship to induction field areas.
 Depending on the specific configuration and design of the radiating source, the Fresnel region may or may not encompass these induction fields.
 Induction fields are areas where the electric and magnetic fields interact in a manner that can induce currents in nearby conductive materials.
 The presence or absence of these induction fields can significantly affect the behavior of the radiation pattern and the effective range of the antenna.
-In the case of physically large arrays, such as the K0UO Rhombic site, the Fresnel zone can extend out several wavelengths from the source.
+In the case of physically large arrays, such as the K0UO Rhombic site, the Fresnel zone will extend out several wavelengths from the source.
 This extension is due to the size and scale of the array, which creates a more complex interaction with the surrounding environment.
 The larger the array, the more pronounced the effects in the Fresnel region become, as the emitted waves can interfere with one another, creating constructive and destructive interference patterns.
 This can lead to a variety of radiation characteristics that are unique to the specific configuration of the array.
 Furthermore, the field impedance within the Fresnel zone is another crucial factor to consider.
 The field impedance, which is a measure of how much the electromagnetic field resists the flow of energy, may or may not have been established within this region.
 This means that the impedance can vary significantly depending on the distance from the source and the specific characteristics of the surrounding medium.
 As the electromagnetic waves propagate through the Fresnel zone, they may encounter different materials that can alter their impedance, leading to changes in the radiation pattern and efficiency of the antenna.
 In summary, the Fresnel region is an essential area of study in electromagnetic theory and antenna design.
 Its unique characteristics, influenced by the size of the radiating array and the presence of induction fields, play a pivotal role in shaping the radiation field pattern.
 Understanding the complexities of the Fresnel zone, including the establishment of field impedance, is crucial for optimizing antenna performance and ensuring effective communication in various applications.

-The K0UO QTH is located in a wetland area on a creek bottom, characterized by high alkalinity and salt content.
+Some of the K0UO QTH is located in a wetland area on a creek bottom, characterized by high alkalinity and salt content.
 The nearby farmland, extending up to two miles away, has very high conductivity due to its red, iron-rich soil.
 The primary grounding is provided by a 5400-foot-deep oil well casing.
 Electrical Conductivity (EC) refers to a material's ability to conduct an electrical current, typically measured in milliSiemens per meter (mS/m).
 The presence of more ions, whether from acidity or basicity, enhances electrical conductivity, thus increasing the EC in soil.
 The Wenner "4-point or 4-pin Method" is the most common technique for assessing soil resistivity for broadcasters and communication sites.
 This method involves spacing probes 5 feet apart to measure resistivity at a 5-foot depth.
 Similarly, spacing the probes 40 feet apart yields a weighted average soil resistance from the surface down to 40 feet.
 This raw data is often processed with software to analyze soil resistivity as a function of depth.
 The accompanying photo shows three wooden pine poles supporting the radiating antenna cables surrounded by water; when the soil is drier, it has a very high salt content and is composed of red, iron-rich dirt.
 During winter months, up to six Beverage receive antennas, each ranging from 1000 to 1500 feet, are utilized in this area and the adjacent winter wheat fields.

 View of just some of the highly technical equipment and RF meters used at the K0UO facility, needed to precisely measure an antenna's performance characteristics, such as its radiation pattern and gain.